dsciacca/conference-site/README.md

   Starting development server at http://127.0.0.1:8000/ Quit the server with CONTROL-C.
   ```
-  4. navigate browswer to web address displayed in above step:
+  4. navigate browser to web address displayed in above step:
   ```
   http://127.0.0.1:8000/
   ```
-  5. When done, quit the servier using CONTROL-C at the command line
+  5. When done, quit the server using CONTROL-C at the command line